tauseefshoaib/fastorApp-assignment/README.md

-# Fastor App made using React Native, Redux Toolkit, TypeScript, Styled-Components and Axios for network calls.
+# Fastor App made using React Native, Redux Toolkit, TypeScript, Styled-Components, and, Axios for network calls.

 Here are some screenshots of the application :